-4. Consciousness & Embodiment (Programme co-ordinator: Rowland Stout) Students must take any six of the following modules:
+4. Consciousness & Embodiment.
+(Programme co-ordinator: Maria Baghramian) Students must take any six of the following modules:

-Semester I Semester II PHIL40430 Philosophy of the Emotions PHIL40710 Phenom of Embodiment PHIL40970 Philosophy of Mind PHIL40930 Mind & World PHIL40250 Merleau-Ponty PHIL41100 Phil & Sci of Free Will PSY40550 Readings visual social COMP40280 Topics in Cognitive Science
+Semester I Semester II PHIL40430 Philosophy of the Emotions PHIL40970 Philosophy of Mind PHIL40250 Merleau-Ponty PHIL40960 The Cultural Mind COMP40280 Topics in Cognitive Science PHIL40930 Mind & World PHIL40710 Phenom of Embodiment WS40240 Feminist and Gender Theory PSY40550 Readings visual social cognition

 Please note: the School of Philosophy is not responsible for modules in other schools.
 Some of these modules may not be accessible to students on this MA programme because of (i) cancellation, (ii) oversubscription, or (iii) a timetable clash.
-If you have any questions about the content of these modules, please contact the School in question: COMP modules are offered by the School of Computer Science and Informatics; and PSY modules are offered by the School of Psychology.
+If you have any questions about the content of these modules, please contact the School in question: COMP modules are offered by the School of Computer Science and Informatics; WS modules are offered by the School of Social Justice; and PSY modules are offered by the School of Psychology.